Microsoft SideWinder: Gamepad

-The original Microsoft SideWinder gamepad had a digital directional pad, six fire buttons, two trigger buttons, and a "Mode" and "Start" button.
+The original Microsoft SideWinder gamepad had a digital directional pad, six face buttons, two trigger buttons, and a "Mode" and "Start" button.
 The original gameport version had a pass-through, so additional joypads or joysticks could be used without unplugging the SideWinder, and also allowed the connection of up to four SideWinder gamepads working simultaneously.
-Newer USB versions of the SideWinder gamepad have a round digital directional pad instead of the more traditional cross-shaped directional pad, and lack the mode button.
+Newer USB versions of the SideWinder gamepad have a round digital D-pad instead of the more traditional cross-shaped D-pad, and lack the mode button.
 The Microsoft SideWinder's button layout is very similar to that of the Sega Saturn controller, which was released over the same time period.